AlmostSuspense/camera-website/camera/features.md

 <div class="icon-box"><span class="icon">💬</span><span class="text">Share your feedback!</span></div>

 ## ✨ More to come
 <span class="section-description">If you're interested in contributing to the bot, please join the <a href="https://suspense.is-a.dev/support" target="_blank" rel="noopener noreferrer">support server</a> or use the <code>/feedback</code> command!
-Your feedback will help improve the bot across future updates.</span>
+Your feedback will help improve Camera!</span>

 <div class="sidebar-top-button">
   <a href="https://discord.com/api/oauth2/authorize?client_id=594528267898454027" class="sidebar-btn">